fenderdigital/flask-philo/documentation/source/etc/console_commands.rst

 Arguments to Console Commands
 --------------------

 Flask-Philo console commands support the use of arguments using double-dashed (``--arg_name``) argument names.
-For example, the following console command program accepts a ``User.id`` value, and prints that user's details
+For example, the following console command program accepts a ``User.id`` value, and prints that user's details:

 ``src/console_commands/get_user_data.py``
 ::